findingfocus/bitrate/README.md

 # bitrate

-An application to calculate the bitrate of video files
+An application to calculate the bitrate of video files.

 #### Terminal Instructions
 ```